Iowa vs. Colorado State NCAA Football Odds, Plays and Insights | September 25, 2021

 Colorado State Stats and Trends

-- Thus far this season Colorado State has one win against the spread.
+- Colorado State has one win against the spread in three games this season.

-- Colorado State is 1-1 against the spread and 1-2 overall in games when it puts up more than 10.0 points.
+- When Colorado State records more than 10.0 points, it is 1-1 against the spread and 1-2 overall.

-- When Colorado State churns out more than 278.7 yards, the team is 1-1 against the spread and 1-2 overall.
+- In games that Colorado State churns out more than 278.7 yards, the team is 1-1 against the spread and 1-2 overall.

-- This season the Rams have four turnovers, four fewer than the Hawkeyes have takeaways (8).
+- The Rams have four giveaways this season, while the Hawkeyes have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.